mozilla-services/merino-py/docs/dev/testing.md

 Integration tests are located in the `tests/integration` directory.
 They use pytest and the FastAPI `TestClient` to send requests to specific merino endpoints and verify responses as well as other outputs, such as logs.
 Tests are organized according to the API path under test.
-Any type aliases or models dedicated for test should be stored in the `types.py` and `models.py` modules respectively.
-The `conftest.py` modules contains common utilities in fixtures.
+Type aliases dedicated for test should be stored in the `types.py` module.
+Fake providers created for test should be stored in the `fake_providers.py` module.
+The `conftest.py` modules contain common utilities in fixtures.

 For a breakdown of fixtures in use per test, use: `make integration-test-fixtures`